 This is the first trait managers look for when considering someone for a higher position.
 An ambitious person will seek bigger opportunities for both themselves and their team.
 When a person has demonstrated ambition it shows they care about progressing the company forward to create their own personal success.
 This is highly beneficial to a team and can be the deciding factor between two candidates when hiring.

-You might have demonstrated responsibility in the past when you took on projects and worked on your values at home, school and work to improve the world in which we live.
+You might have demonstrated responsibility in the past when you took on projects, new roles, or more work to improve the world in which we live.
 When a person has a sense of responsibility for their work they often deliver quality work within a reasonable time box.
-If considering someone for hire look at how they handled different kinds of responsibility, such as leading a team, family, or being responsible for multiple projects.
+If considering someone for hire, look at how they handled different kinds of responsibility, such as leading a team, family, or being responsible for multiple projects.
 Responsible people are often the colleagues you will be relying on down the road to be consistent with their work.

 Creatives are not just artistic right brain dominant people.
 Someone who is creative can use their imagination to solve a problem or put the right people in the room to brainstorm cutting edge ideas.
-Creativity is required to present new information in a clear, interesting format that helps both the team and stakeholders understand what will be accomplished in the next sprint of their project.
-A creative thinker is often the missing puzzle piece on a team that is stuck with a problem, and since creatives think outside the box it makes sense that they could help find the fix in a creative way.
+Creativity is required to make change and progress in every type of work environment.
+A creative thinker is often the missing puzzle piece on a team that is stuck with a problem, and since creatives think outside the box it makes sense that they could help find the solution in a creative way.

 Honesty goes a long way in professional settings.
 Team members want to find problems frequently and early, not at the end of the project right before launch.
 So having an honest person that can speak up when they have made a mistake, or be honest about time estimates can significantly help reduce stress on the team in the long run.
 When it is easy for a person to be honest they will have no trouble asking for help when they need it and they will find that others are straightforward toward them as well.
 Look for honest people when building a strong progressive team.

-A conscientious person is careful with their work and takes purposeful action.
+A conscientious person is introspective with their work and takes purposeful action.
 This trait displays self-awareness and concern for doing the right thing to fulfill a need.
 Conscientious might sound like someone who is paranoid or has OCD, but you’ll find that a conscientious person has ownership over their work and therefore pride in what they produce.
 Their work often looks complete on the first or second draft because they find problems early since they are particular about laying down good groundwork on a project.
-Looking for someone who is conscientious to join a team on technical projects is a good strategic idea.

 It’s important to have flexibility when approaching your work because client needs will often change based on the market and plans may need to be adjusted.
 Someone lacking flexibility will be difficult to work with when something doesn’t go according to plan.
-Flexibility also means they don’t give up easily, a flexible person is unlikely to quit just because a problem arises and they will often not throw everything out to start from scratch but instead find a way to make the existing work flex to meet the new goal.
+Flexibility also means they don’t give up easily, a flexible person is unlikely to quit just because a problem arises and they will often find a way to make the existing work flex to meet the new goal.
 The skill of being flexible enough to adjust to changing requirements is key to being successful in a fast-paced work environment.

 Loyalty is often overlooked as a character trait but is so important to long term success.
 Hiring managers look for loyal hires that have spent a significant amount of time with their previous job because it means they feel comfortable building loyalty within the company.
 Someone that moves quickly from one company to another might not have the companies’ interest at heart, or have difficulty growing within a specific role.
 Building loyalty within your company is a good idea for gaining recognition and new responsibilities.